girlsinc/me-and-my-money-edu/src/pages/course/saving-spending-making-money/introduction/roadmap.md

 pageId: "6"
 ---

+# OVERVIEW FOR SAVING IT, SPENDING IT, MAKING IT

 <sparkle-character-intro position="right" character="kimberly">
-Last module taught us how to think about money - now it's time to get our hands on it!
-We're going to:
+"Don’t save what is left after spending, but spend what is left after saving."
+-Warren Buffett
 </sparkle-character-intro>

-# Overview for Saving it, Spending it, Making it
-1. Learn the Importance of Saving Early and Often
+1. Learn the importance of saving early and often
-2. Learn Good Money Habits and How To Develop Them
+2. Learn good money habits and how to develop them
-3. Start Small, Think Big regarding Savings Habits, Goals
+3. Start small, think big regarding savings habits, goals
 4. Explain my relationship to saving money